Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 	import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

 <p class="firstLetter">People don't talk like you.
-Because everyone has their unique worldview, motivations, and fears, it follows that everyone has a preferred way of communicating.
-Here, we will explore those communication stypes through the Enneagram to enhance your relationships and create deeper connections.</p>
+People don't think and feel like you, too, and yet you have likely found a way to get along with and talk to the many different people in your life.
+If every relationship in your life is thriving, skip this blog.
+But if some relationships are a struggle and you could use some insight into people's preferred communication styles, read on.</p>

+We are going to look at the communication styles of each Enneagram type.
+Each Enneagram personality type has its own fears and motivations and has developed a specific communication style.
+It may be hard to pick up on the nuances of communication, but once you are familiar with the Enneagram types, you can start to understand where each type is coming from and attempt to speak their language.
+But the first step is to <a href="/blog/enneagram/beginners-guide-to-determining-your-enneagram-type">learn your Enneagram type</a>.

-## Broad tips for Using the Enneagram in Relationships
+## Steps for Using the Enneagram in Relationships

-- First, identify your type and the types of those around you.
-This will help you understand your own <a href="enneagram-communication-styles" >communication style</a> and the styles of those around you.
-- Learn about the strengths and weaknesses of each type.
-This will help you understand how different types perceive the world and what they need in relationships.
-- Use the Enneagram as a tool for self-discovery.
-Understanding your motivations and fears allows you to communicate more effectively and create more fulfilling relationships.
+After you have learned your Enneagram Type its time to start thinking about the other possible Enneagram types of the people around you.

+### Ground Rules:
 - Be patient and compassionate with yourself and others.
-Change takes time, and learning to communicate more effectively and build deeper connections requires patience and understanding.

-## Using the Enneagram for Intimacy

-The Enneagram can also be a powerful tool for creating intimacy in relationships.
+Understanding and reflecting on who you are and who other people are takes time.
+And it takes time to get it right.
+Many people <a href="https://personalitypath.com/enneagram/mistypes/common-misidentifications/">mistype themselves and others</a> and the learning process is just that, a process.
+No need trying to rush it.
+There are many conversations that can be had so approach personality topics with patience.
+- Use conversations to discuss vulnerability so that you can uncover each other's preferred communication style.

+### Steps

+1. Identify your type and the think through the likely types of those around you.
+This will help you identify your own <a href="enneagram-communication-styles" >communication style</a> and start to be attuned to the communication styles of those around you.
+2. Open up the conversation by asking your partner about their motivations and fears.
+Start the conversation by being vulnerable and sharing with your partner your own thoughts and feelings.
+Ask them if they can see these motivations and fears within you.
+Then ask your partner if they identify with one of the other enneagram types fears and motivations.
+3. Focus on learning about the <a href="/blog/enneagram/enneagram-strengths-and-weaknesses" >strengths and weaknesses of each type</a>.
+This will help you and your partner get to a deeper layer of vulnerability where you can begin to understand how different people perceive the world.
+Ultimately this will lead to a conversation about you and your partner need in relationships.

+## Relationship Communication Playbook for Each Enneagram Type

 By understanding your type and the types of those around you, you can make deeper connections and build stronger relationships.
 Here, we will explore each type by looking at what they need from their partner, how they may affect their partner, what they like to talk about, and what they don't want to discuss.
 We'll also include an Imaginary scenario for typical conversations each type may have regularly.

 <article class="section-content">